List of openings and temporary closures due to the ongoing COVID-19 health advisories.

-COVID-19 Related Updates: What’s Open and What You Need to Know
+COVID-19 Related Updates: What You Need to Know

 To help you safely visit Saint Paul with confidence, updates on the evolving restrictions due to COVID-19.
 We continually monitor and assess any new developments and will make updates as new information becomes available.

 The health and safety of Saint Paul’s visitors and residents are of utmost importance and these are the protocols and procedures currently in place to help keep you safe.
 The Minnesota Department of Health is leading the state and city preparedness and information dissemination.
 For detailed information from the Minnesota Department of Health, click here.